Dallas-Alfonso/Paradise-Rooms/README.md

 ## Features

-Search through a selection of Rooms with Unique features: Explore a variety of hotel rooms each offering different amenities and characteristics.
+**Search through a selection of Rooms with Unique features::** Explore a variety of hotel rooms each offering different amenities and characteristics.

 ![Main Page and Individual Room](./public/Paradise-Rooms-pt3-A.gif)

-Set user preferences and Filter through room selection: Customize your search criteria to find the perfect room based on your preferences.
+**Set user preferences and Filter through room selection:** Customize your search criteria to find the perfect room based on your preferences.

 ![Second Page, Filtering function and Individual Room](./public/Paradise-Rooms-pt3-B.gif)